 (Peter Quince (Troupe), Chef 1, and Writers)

-Bj is super excited to be part of this rollicking romp through the English renaissance!
-Recent roles include: Chad Rubik in Disaster!, Tevye in Fiddler on the Roof, Lt Frank Cioffi in Curtains, Daddy Warbucks in Annie, Jacob (the maid) in La Cage Aux Folles, and John Wilkes Booth in Assassins.
-As always, Bj is grateful to his wife Katie for supporting his love of theatre!
+Bj is excited to be tackling one of the more controversial and relevant characters in all of modern American theater.
+While no stranger to the North Country stage, this is Bj’s first non-musical role in 15yrs.
+Recent credits include: Chad in Disaster!, Tevye in Fiddler on the Roof, Lt Frank Cioffi in Curtains, Daddy Warbucks in Annie, Jacob (the maid) in La Cage Aux Folles, Ned Schneebly in School of Rock, and John Wilkes Booth in Assassins.
+Bj is inspired by the passion and dedication shown by this cast and crew!
+And he is in awe of Andrew’s ability to consistently select material that challenges and enriches.
+Most importantly, Bj is grateful to his wife Katie for supporting his love of theatre!
 If you see him delivering mail around Bethlehem (his day job), feel free to give a wave.

 (Snug (Troupe), Lead Man, and Writers)